For Best Results, Rake Twice

 filler

 WordRake prioritizes the application of its rules and works to avoid creating bad edits.
 If too many edits are applied at once to a single sentence, it could change meaning.
-WordRake avoids those situations during its first review, meaning more edits become available when you “rake” a second time that weren’t available before.
-For example, in the first “rake,” WordRake suggests changing wordy phrases “the filing of” to “filing” and “in support of” to “to support.”
+WordRake avoids those situations during its first review, so when you Rake a second time, more edits become available that weren’t available before.
+For example, in the first Rake, WordRake suggests changing wordy phrases like “the filing of” to “filing” and “in support of” to “to support.”
 It also suggests deleting “set forth.”
-In the second “rake,” WordRake can now suggest deleting “in detail.”
-Both “rakes” made the final paragraph tighter and clearer.
+In the second Rake, WordRake can now suggest deleting “in detail.”
+Both Rakes made the final paragraph tighter and clearer.

 3. Cuts needless modifiers from the same sentence